LumixEngine

 emit_per_second 300

-// par-particle output data, read in shaders
+// per-particle output data, read in shaders

 out i_rot_lod : float4